coop-columb/supply-chain-forecaster/docs/deployment/monitoring.md

 # Monitoring and Observability

-This document describes the monitoring and observability setup for the Supply Chain Forecaster application.
+This document describes the comprehensive monitoring and observability setup for the Supply Chain Forecaster application.

+## Executive Summary

+The Supply Chain Forecaster implements a complete monitoring solution that provides real-time visibility into application performance, model metrics, and system resources.
+This monitoring stack is designed to:

+- **Track API Performance**: Monitor request rates, latency, and error rates across all endpoints
+- **Measure Model Effectiveness**: Collect metrics on model prediction performance and latency
+- **Monitor System Health**: Track resource utilization and system status
+- **Support Distributed Tracing**: Correlate requests across services with unique request IDs
+- **Enable Alerting**: Detect and notify on critical conditions through Prometheus alerting rules
+- **Visualize Performance**: Provide pre-configured Grafana dashboards for key metrics

+The implementation is production-ready, with integration into the Docker Compose and Kubernetes deployment configurations, structured JSON logging, and distributed request tracing.

 ## Overview